Street Art in Malacca (Melaka)

 Please LADIES, put two hands safely on the handle bars!

-Hello Kitty Hotel, Melaka, Malaysia
+Hello Kitty Hotel, Melaka

 Check out the cute facade of this guesthouse hah!